livezingy/FaceDetector/README.md

 If you want to add more face detection models or age gender detection models, you could do as following steps:

+1. Prepare the model files and put them into the suitable folder.

-1. Add the model name into faceList or ageList in menu.py.
+2. Add the model name into faceList or ageList in menu.py.

-2. Add the load and detect function of the new model to main.py.
+3. Add the load and detect functions of the new model to main.py.

-3. Add the model name and the function name to the load_face_dict/detect_face_dict/load_agender_dict/predictAgeGender_dict in main.py.
+4. Add the models name and the functions name to the load_face_dict/detect_face_dict/load_agender_dict/predictAgeGender_dict in main.py.

-   The model name in the dictionary should be consistent with the name in step1.
+   The model name in the dictionary should be consistent with the name in step2.